 Where the design community meets.

-Hong Kong Creative Director at Kazoo Joined over 3 years ago
+Hong Kong Creative Director at Kazoo Joined about 4 years ago

 Good read :)!

 What I find interesting is that CAD software like Fusion360 and SolidWorks already has variables and equations, something I utilize quite often when doing both industrial and UI design and development.